Be Your Own Health Hero - Talk to your GP or pharmacist about which vaccinations will best protect you this winter.

 Yes!
 You can receive your next vaccination once you have recovered from your COVID-19 symptoms.
-It is recommended that you wait three months after COVID-19 infection for your next vaccine dose, however if you have prolonged symptoms you should talk to your doctor about when it is best to vaccinate.
+It is recommended that you wait 6 months after COVID-19 infection for your next vaccine dose, however if you have prolonged symptoms you should talk to your doctor about when it is best to vaccinate.

 Should I Get a Flu Vaccination in Addition to a COVID-19 Vaccination?

 Yes!
-Health professionals are concerned about the predicted rise in cold and flu infections this year now that people are moving about more freely.
 For maximum protection it's recommended you get your flu vaccination, in addition to keeping your COVID-19 vaccinations current.
-You can get even have your flu vaccination on the same day as your COVID-19 vaccine.
+Flu and COVID-19 vaccines can be given at the same time.

 People aged 6 months and older with serious health conditions (including severe asthma, diabetes, cancer, immune disorders, obesity, kidney, heart, lung or liver disease)

 Aboriginal and Torres Strait Islander people aged 6 months and over